-IAI: None 12 Introduction to PowerPoint will present the basics needed to create, edit, and enhance presentations.
+Introduction to PowerPoint will present the basics needed to create, edit, and enhance presentations.
 Drawings, clip art, color schemes, charts, and text will be used to teach the creation of notes, handouts, outlines, and presentation slides.

 Prerequisite: Keyboard proficiency or equivalent experience.
-Credit: 1 semester hour

-CIS 130 -Introduction to Access
+Introduction to Access